 We will explore the impact of the B-CAP on air quality across the district using routinely collected air quality information collected by Bradford council and analysed by the DEFRA national evaluation.
-This will be supplemented by additional school based citizen science monitoring to determine changes in personal exposure to pollution as a result of the CAZ.

 Routine data: Council led routinely-collected hourly data of NO2 from seven continuous real-time monitoring stations (with three also measuring PM10 and PM{2.5}) will be extracted over the study period, supplemented by 40 NO2 Palmes diffusion tubes.
 Data will be collated for three years prior, and three years post implementation.
 Citizen science monitoring: We will recruit 12 schools to take part in citizen science mobile air sensing comprising over a 24-month period (encompassing the year prior, and the year post CAZ implementation).
 This will involve installation of static pollution sensors in key school locations continuously recording PM and NO2 (extended observation period); and 'intensive observation periods' where mobile sensors are carried by children during their school week and commute to school.
 Four schools will be located within the CAZ boundary, geographically separated to provide maximum coverage of the zone; these will be matched with 4 schools located just outside the CAZ boundary (to explore any potential 'displacement' of pollution caused by drivers taking alternative routes to avoid the CAZ), and 4 schools distal (>2km) from the CAZ boundary.
 Figure 1 (right panel) illustrates the spread of primary schools in and around the CAZ boundary.
 Schools will be matched on key criteria including area level SES, size, ethnicity and proximity to road.
 This will allow us to examine any distance related dose-response impacts of the CAZ on pollution exposure amongst school children.